Photo Credit to Bobby Bishop

 - Community Outreaches

-- We work with students ages 10-20 with the main purpose of introducing them to the sport and getting them excited about playing.
-While we play and teach the basics of Ultimate we make sure the students get a general understanding of the Spirit of the Game.
-This is a good foundation for using our curriculum.
+- We work with youth and young adults with the main purpose of using the sport of Ultimate as a way to develop and build relationships with them.
+While we play and teach the sport of Ultimate, we make sure the students receive a general understanding of the Spirit of the Game, a general grasp of what it means to be a leader, and the feeling of knowing that they are loved.
+This is a good foundation for using our curriculum as we develop these relationships more.

-- High School Youth Teams and P.E.
+- Youth Club Teams and High School P.E.
 Programs

 - These allow us a consistent, weekly opportunity to invest in the lives of the students.
 During practices we match up our leadership values with corresponding Ultimate skills.
 We challenge the students to put into action what is discussed and give them opportunity for feedback.
 In P.E. classes we have a theme for each class and the students are tested on THE DISC at the end of the unit.